akb89/pyfn/experiments/README.md

 - [x] XP096: semafor on FN 1.7 FT with MXPOST + MST + filtered no_fes
 - [x] XP097: semafor on FN 1.7 FT + EX with MXPOST + MST + filtered no_fes
 - [x] XP098: frame identification on FN 1.7 FT with NLP4J + BMST
-- [-] XP099: frame identification on FN 1.7 FT + EX with NLP4J + BMST
+- [x] XP099: frame identification on FN 1.7 FT + EX with NLP4J + BMST
 - [ ] XP147: semafor on FN 1.7 FT with NLP4J + BMST with predicted frames
 - [ ] XP148: open-sesame on FN 1.7 FT with NLP4J with predicted frames
 - [ ] XP157: open-sesame on FN 1.7 FT with NLP4J + BMST with predicted frames